carlos-molina/contraval/README.md

-To agree on the outcome of each operation and be able to progress to the next one in harmony, the parties rely on a synchronizer that is responsible for receiving the individual outcomes, compute a single outcome and notify it to the contractual paarties and possibly to other parties that are entitled to follow the execution of the contract.
+To agree on the outcome of each operation and be able to progress to the next one in harmony, the parties rely on an output synchronizer that is responsible for receiving the individual outcomes, compute a single outcome and notify it to the contractual parties and possibly to other parties that are entitled to follow the execution of the contract.